Relintai/pandemonium_engine_docs/03_usage/15_scripting/10_pausing_games.md

 You can also alter the property with code:

-gdscript GDScript

 ```
 func _ready():
     pause_mode = Node.PAUSE_MODE_PROCESS
 ```

 This is what each mode tells a node to do:

 -  **Inherit**: Process depending on the state of the parent, grandparent, etc. The first parent that has a non-Inherit state.